palewire/californiacivicdata.org/_posts/2016-09-15-website-launch.markdown

 ```bash
 $ curl http://calaccess.download/latest/cvr_campaign_disclosure_cd.csv | csvgrep -c FORM_TYPE -m F460 > f460_cvrs.csv
 ```

 ## What's next

-For those who are new to the weird little universe of CAL-ACCESS, a lot of this might still seem rather intimidating.
-Not to worry, we're already hard at work chiselling easy-to-understand models out of the original crazy database structure.
+For newcomers to the weird little universe of CAL-ACCESS, a lot of this still might seem rather intimidating.
+Not to worry, we are already hard at work chiselling easy-to-understand data models out of CAL-ACCESS' convoluted structure.

 Stay tuned for more.
-Or if your feeling bold or charitable, we would love to have your help.
+Or if your feeling bold, we would love your help.
 Head over to our processed-data app repo where all the excitement is currently happening.

 ## T-shirt contest